ga-curriculum/intro-to-ai-agentic-workflows/ai-agents/README.md

 ## An Introduction to AI Agents
 An AI agent is a system that leverages large language models (LLMs) and other AI models to interact with its environment in order to achieve user-defined objectives.
 Unlike traditional AI systems or standalone LLMs, modern AI agents combine reasoning, planning, and execution of actions (often via external tools) to fulfill complex tasks autonomously.

+An Agent is a system that uses an AI Model (typically a LLM) as its core reasoning engine, to:
+- **Understand natural language**: Interpret and respond to human instructions in a meaningful way.
+- **Reason and plan**: Analyze information, make decisions, and find strategies to solve problems.
+- **Interact with its environment**: Gather information, take actions, and observe the results of those actions.

 ### Core Characteristics
 - 🎯 **Goal-Oriented** -- Pursues user-defined objectives through planning and execution
 - 🛠️ **Advanced Tool Use** -- Leverages web browsing, computer operations, APIs, and databases